Opioid Use Disorder: These Treatments Are Available, Now

 The opioid addiction epidemic is rampant in the U.S. and it's hard to ignore the news.
 You may have a personal experience, too: either yourself, family, friends, or even co-workers.
 The headlines are nonstop, the statistics are shocking, and the outcomes are tragic.
 Consider these numbers:

-- Every day, more than 90 Americans die from an opioid overdose.
-That equates to one person dying every 16 minutes, the amount of time it may take you to read through this slideshow.
+- Every day, more than 200 Americans die from an opioid overdose.
+That equates to one person dying about every 7 minutes.

-- About 80% of people who use heroin, first misused a prescription pain opioid they probably received legally via a prescription from their doctor.
+- About 80% of people who use heroin first misused a prescription opioid they probably received legally via a prescription from their doctor.

 Which Drugs Are Opiates?